We help you get to know which features are coming in Windows 11, presenting you the Windows 11 changelog or an update tracker article.

 We’ll get cumulative updates that ship with bug fixes, stability, and without any ground-breaking new features.
 While it is being released as the Insider program, it’s possible to gather up a list of the changelog.
 This guide will highlight new features and changelog as they make their way to the insider builds.

-We’ll continue to republish this article with new information, such as a changelog and new features.
+We’ll continue to update this article with new information, such as a changelog and new features.
 The builds are sorted from old to newer.

 |August 27||22000.168||Microsoft Chat in multiple language|